tewedaj/PHExpress-extension/README.md

 \!\[feature X\]\(images/feature-x.png\)

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

-## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.

-## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

-## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0